| | | | | | | | | |

 I don’t know about you, but I usually order vegetable gyoza as an appetizer.
 Dunking the little parcels in a rich and spicy dipping sauce while I wait for my main course is one of life’s greatest pleasures!

-So, when I make these homemade vegan potstickers, I always serve them alongside a basic dipping sauce made from rice vinegar, sesame oil, soy sauce, minced garlic, roasted sesame, chili flakes, and a dash of sugar.
+So, when I make these homemade vegan potstickers, I always serve them alongside a basic dipping sauce made from rice vinegar, sesame oil, soy sauce, minced garlic, roasted sesame, chilli flakes, and a dash of sugar.
 Of course, you can doctor this up as much as you want.

 Alternatively, there’s no reason why vegan dumplings can’t contribute to a main meal, like the ideas below: